RikkaApps/Riru/README.md

 ## Requirements

-Android 6.0+ devices rooted with [Magisk](https://github.com/topjohnwu/Magisk)
+Android 6.0+ devices rooted with [Magisk](https://github.com/topjohnwu/Magisk) v20.2+

+> Magisk v20.2 is the first version support pre-init sepolicy patch from modules, which is necessary for Riru.

 ## Guide

 ### Install

+**IMPORTANT: Before Magisk v21.1, you MUST manual restart twice for the first installation.**

-* Automatically
+* From Magisk Manager

   1. Search "Riru" in Magisk Manager
   2. Install the module named "Riru"

+  > The Magisk version requirement is enforced by Magisk Manager.
+At the time of the release of Magisk v21.1, the requirement is v20.4.

 * Manually

   1. Download the zip from [GitHub release](https://github.com/RikkaApps/Riru/releases)
   2. Install in Magisk Manager (Modules - Install from storage - Select downloaded zip)

-**Before Magisk canary 21006, the first installation requires manual restart twice.**

 ### Config